tedslittlerobot/frb-cli/readme.md

 Alternatively, you can use the `frb make:env` command to add a sample file to your config directory.

+**NB.** There are serveral more config options that are as yet undocumented - mainly to handle the differences between "pro" and "universal" apps.

 The sample config file looks like this:

 ```yaml